tensor-warrior/tensor-warrior/README.md

 - 👯 I’m looking to collaborate on Vision/NLP projects and ML/DSA competitions

-- 🤔 I’m looking for help with back-end development with Node.js and Django
+- 🤔 I’m looking for help on back-end development with Node.js and Django

 - 💬 Ask me about Statistics, Vision/NLP and ML competitions.
 Would love to answer them